 3.13 When comparing the pre lockdown data with the post lockdown data there has been a clear increase in vacancies in some areas.
-The primary retail frontage vacancies rate was at 12.3% pre lockdown but is at 19.5% post lockdown representing a 7.2% increase.
+The primary retail frontage vacancies rate was at 12.3% pre lockdown but is at 19.5% post lockdown representing an increase of 7.2% percentage points.
 This is a considerable increase in a relatively short amount of time and reflects the specific challenges within the retail sector.

-Carmarthen Town Centre LDO: Statement of Reasons - Version for Reporting
+Carmarthen Town Centre Draft Local Development Order: Statement of Reasons - Version for Reporting November 2020

 3.14 The Secondary Retail Frontage vacancy rates have also increased over the lockdown period.
 Pre-lockdown the vacancy rate was at 11.4% however, post lockdown this has increased to 17.3%.
-A rise of 5.9%.
+A rise of 5.9 percentage points.